josemariasaldana/ns3_802.11_frame_aggregation/README.md

 ## Content of the repository

-The .cc file contains the ns3 script.
-It has been run with ns3-26.
+The `.cc` file contains the ns3 script.
+It has been run with ns3-26 (https://www.nsnam.org/ns-3-26/).

-The folder "shell_scripts_used_in_the_paper" contains the files used for obtaining each of the figures presented in the paper.
+The folder `shell_scripts_used_in_the_paper` contains the files used for obtaining each of the figures presented in the paper.